nickjbrowning/qml-lightning/README.md

 export PYTHONPATH=/path/to/qml_lightning/build/lib.XXX:$PYTHONPATH
 ```

-Now you should be good to go!
+Source your .bashrc and you should be good to go!

 # Use